If you’re one of the thousands of women in the UK currently taking Valproate, new guidance shows that you may need to stop taking the treatment.

 Valproate and pregnancy prevention

-If you’re a girl or woman of childbearing age and wish to keep taking Valproate, you must ensure that you have a pregnancy prevention programme in place.
+If you’re a girl or woman of childbearing age and wish to keep taking the drug, you must ensure that you have a pregnancy prevention programme in place.
 This means using effective contraception to ensure you don’t become pregnant.
 Discuss options with your GP or sexual health specialist to work out what’s right for you.

 Young girls and Valproate

-If you’re old enough to get pregnant, you or your parent or guardian will need to review Valproate treatment with your GP.
+If you’re old enough to get pregnant, you or your parent or guardian will need to review your treatment with your GP.
 This should be done as soon as your periods begin, so you can make sure you’re taking any necessary measures.
 If you haven’t started your periods yet, it’s important that you still understand the risks of using Valproate for the future.

 Are you pregnant or trying for a baby?